toolstack/gp-new-window-for-external-links/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A plugin for [GlotPress as a WordPress plugin](https://github.com/deliciousbrains/GlotPress) that uses the translation set slug for the name of the download file name.
+A plugin for [GlotPress as a WordPress plugin](https://github.com/deliciousbrains/GlotPress) to open external links in a new window.

 == Description ==

-A plugin for [GlotPress as a WordPress plugin](https://github.com/deliciousbrains/GlotPress) that uses the translation set slug for the name of the download file name.
+A plugin for [GlotPress as a WordPress plugin](https://github.com/deliciousbrains/GlotPress) to open external links in a new window.

 == Installation ==